 Sustained write speeds of 2MB, 4MB, 6MB, or 8MB per second means the card has a speed class of 2, 4, 6, or 8.
 Cards that have write speeds of 10MB/s or faster are rated as Class 10.

-Buy an SD memory card for the Canon Rebel T1i based on price.
-An expensive card isn’t going to improve performance.
-As long as it is a speed class 10 card, you will be fine.
-My recommendation is the PNY Elite 32GB SD memory card.
+When buying an SD card for your Canon Rebel T1i, don’t let price dictate your decision.
+A more expensive card doesn’t necessarily equate to better performance.
+As long as you choose a Class 10 speed card, you’re in good hands.
+My top recommendation is the PNY Elite 32GB SD memory card.